Close Alert Banner

 • Community housing redevelopment that increases the supply of affordable housing units.

-This program supports the Region’s commitment to initiate the development of 1,000 new affordable rental housing units by 2024.
+This program supports the Region’s commitment to initiate the development of 1,000 new affordable rental housing units by the end of 2024.
 This commitment is outlined in At Home in Durham, the Durham Housing Plan 2014 to 2024 and the Master Housing Strategy.

 What is the At Home Incentive Program (AHIP)?